Las Vegas photographer pleads guilty in child porn scheme

 He also pleaded guilty to conspiracy charges, according to court records.

-Federal prosecutors said in a news release that Thompson admitted that he took sexually explicit photos and videos of a 10-year-old boy and later introduced the child, a skateboarder, to a “potential sponsor.”
+Federal prosecutors said in a news release that Thompson admitted that he had taken sexually explicit photos and videos of a 10-year-old boy and later introduced the child, a skateboarder, to a “potential sponsor.”

 A year later, that sponsor told the victim’s mother that the boy may have been exploited, and she reported Thompson to Las Vegas police, according to the news release.